Blending instruction with clinical practice

 Reimagining Silicon Valley

 After Google fully leased the building, they engaged WRNS Studio to design the interior fit-out and strengthen its connection to the broader Google campus.
-Alongside WRNS Studio’s projects for Microsoft and Intuit, 1625 Plymouth envisions a more walkable, sustainable, and socially connected North Bayshore.
+Alongside WRNS Studio’s projects for Meta and Intuit, 1625 Plymouth envisions a more walkable, sustainable, and socially connected North Bayshore.

 prometheus-hq-aerial